Functional analytic methods for discrete approximations of subwavelength resonator systems: Applications of the generalised capacitance matrix

 \subsection{Subwavelength guiding of waves}

-The study of point defects in band gap materials has had immense impact on technological applications.
+The study of point defects in band gap materials has had immense impact on technological applications such as wireless communications, biomedical super-resolution imaging and quantum computing \cite{pointdefect1,pointdefect2}.
 The most notable examples are doped semiconductors, where conducting modes are induced by impurities in the semiconductor material.
 As we have seen, band gaps can be found in any type of wave-propagation systems, and defects in a subwavelength band gap material can be used to enable trapped or guided waves on very small length-scales.

-To fix the setting, we consider the equation in the fully periodic case $d=d_l=2$.
+To fix the setting, we consider the Helmholtz resonance problem in the fully periodic case $d=d_l=2$.
 We study the equation \eqref{eq:scattering_periodic}, where $D$ consists of a single, circular resonator inside $Y$.
 However, instead of considering the periodic crystal $\Dc$, we detune the size of some resonators, thereby creating a defect.
 We will consider the two defects illustrated in \Cref{fig:defect}, where either a single resonator or a line of resonators are detuned.
 We choose a square lattice with unit cell $Y$

 and let $D$ be a circle of radius $R$ and $D_d$ a circle of radius $R+\epsilon$ for some $-R<\epsilon<1-R$.
 Then we define the defect crystals